 Why didn’t you do that?

 Where are you now?

 When kids are on the firing line of our barrage of questions, it’s no wonder they clam up.
-While you may find younger children eager to share the details, as kids get older, they are less inclined to answer all your questions – especially if they sense the questions are coming from a place of judgment or a lack of confidence in them.
+While you may find younger children eager to share the details, older kids grow less inclined to answer all your questions – especially if they sense the questions are coming from a place of judgment or a lack of confidence in them.

-Kids’ tight lips don’t necessarily mean they don’t want to share – they simply want control over when and how they spill the beans AND they want to know we have faith in them.
+Kids’ tight lips don’t necessarily mean they don’t want to share – they simply want control over when and how they spill the beans.
+Plus, they want to know we have faith in them.
 To demonstrate respect for their good sense and judgment, we should simmer down on the questioning.

 Instead, take a deep breath.
 Unless it’s a matter of safety, there is nothing you MUST know this exact second.
 (And even then, your child still might not share if you haven’t developed a trusting relationship where they feel comfortable sharing.)